wee-lun/wee-lun.github.io/_pages/about.md

   limit: 10 # leave blank to include all the blog posts
 ---

+> Years may wrinkle the skin, but to give up enthusiasm wrinkles the soul.
+>
+> -- 'Youth', by Samuel Ullman

 I'm a math graduate from Singapore.
 I get excited about abstract nonsense.